Unidata/drilsdown/README.md

 --------------
 #### The basic capabilities

-1. Jupyter notebook interactions with an IDV session on the local machine: **iPython-IDV extension**.
+1. Jupyter notebook interactions with an IDV session on the local machine: **ipython_IDV extension**.

 2. IDV enhancements (analysis codes, color scales, templates visible in favorites folders): the **Mapes IDV Collection**.